lightel/moto-alarm/README.md

 Limitations:
 * The algorithm detects all the motorcycles on the video frame.
 To recognize a specific motorcyle only need to train the custom model.
 * This tool is very slow.
-It takes about 5 seconds to detect objects for a single frame.
+It takes about 5 seconds to process a single frame on a regular laptop (Intel Core i5).

 Steps to run:
 * Clone this repository